metta-systems/metta.systems/content/misc/resume.md

 I am interested in competitive multiplayer games (ARC Raiders ftw!), 3D printing and embedded electronics and software.

-I love helping make open source projects easier to maintain - by providing CI pipelines and release-plz publishing, so if you want to be able to easily publish your crates and have them continuously tested and well, give me a shout!
+I love making open source projects easier to maintain - by providing CI pipelines and release-plz publishing, so if you want to be able to easily publish your crates and have them continuously tested and well, give me a shout!